outpatient uS clinical experience

 MD2B Connect Physician ID # 141

 Where will this rotation take place: This outpatient US clinical experience will take place in Phoenix, Arizona as well as rural areas 1-2 hours outside of Phoenix.
 Transportation to the rural areas will be provided by the physician preceptor.

 Hours: Monday - Tuesday 6:30 AM to 4 PM; Wednesday 8 AM to 4 PM; Thursday 6:30 AM to 4 PM; Friday 8 AM to 4 PM

 What you will do: You will be under the supervision of a physician who is board-certified in cardiology.
 He is on staff at Banner - University Medical Center Phoenix and St. Joseph's Hospital and Medical Center.
-He is actively involved in the education of internal medicine residents and cardiology fellows at Banner.
+He has been actively involved in the education of internal medicine residents and cardiology fellows at Banner.
 He is a fellow of the American College of Physicians, and is a member of the American College of Cardiology.

 Knowing that rural patients have limited access to cardiac care, he has made it his mission to improve access to care in rural communities in Arizona.
 Three days every week, he travels to communities 1-2 hours from Phoenix to deliver care in these areas.
 He finds this very fulfilling, and is eager to share the joys of rural medicine with the next generation of physicians.
 For the IMG, this will be an excellent opportunity to experience medicine in underserved areas.
 Your involvement in this rotation has the potential to make you a more attractive candidate to residency programs that have a rural focus or component.